cysouw/diathesis/text/c01_introduction.md

  \d.
 Der Kandidat stammt aus einem Adelsgeschlecht.
 Der Kandidat entstammt einem Adelsgeschlecht
  \e.
 Der Ermittler löst den Fall.
 Der Fall ist (für den Ermittler) leicht zu lösen.

-All in all, there are about 200 different German diatheses described in this book, some highly productive, some only attested with a handful of verbs.
+All in all, there are about 200 different German diatheses described in this book, some highly productive, some only attested for a handful of verbs.
 The main goal of this book is to present this wealth of grammatical possibility in a unified manner, while at the same time attempting to classify and organise this diversity.
 There is no attempt made to fit all these constructional possibilities of the German language into any specific grammatical framework.
-However, by simply organising all this information there are already various generalisation popping up along the way.
+However, by simply organising all this information there are already various generalisation appearing along the way.

 It might come as a surprise that there are so many different diatheses in German, but my impression is that German is no exception among the world's languages in this respect.
 I expect that all languages have a wealth of different ways in which to construe a sentence around a lexical predicate.
-In a sense, diathesis allows for the expressions of different perspectives on the event described, something that is arguably a common desire of any language user.
-Looking at it this way, diathesis belongs squarely in the same domain of grammatical analysis like aspect or evidentiality.
+In a sense, diatheses allow for the expression of different perspectives on the event described, something that is arguably a common desire of any language user.
+Looking at it this way, diathesis belongs squarely in the same domain of grammatical analysis as tense, aspect, mood or evidentiality.

 In this book, each diathesis has its own sub-subsection with an unique section header that can be used as a name to refer to the diathesis.
 Many of these unique names are quite boring, but hopefully descriptively useful for future reference.
 Individual verbs (often with concrete examples) are listed with each diathesis to show the extend of its applicability.
-Neither these lists of verbs, nor the examples, are intended to be exhaustive in any way.
+Neither these lists of verbs nor the examples are intended to be exhaustive in any way.
 They should be seen as a first step towards more in-depth research into individual diatheses or into the different constructional possibilities that exist for individual verbs.

 The current attempt to present a all-encompassing survey of German diathesis builds on a rich scholarly tradition (with many scholarly precursors to be cited in appropriate places throughout this work).
 A comparable and highly influential survey of diathesis for English is Levin [-@levin1993], followed by a similar attempt for German by Sauerland [-@sauerland1994].
 A recent cross-linguistic survey of valency and diathesis in this tradition is edited by Malchukov & Comrie [-@malchukov2015a], which also includes data on German [@haspelmath2013a].
 Independent of Levin's work, there is a long tradition in the German grammatical literature to investigate diathesis, e.g. as "Konversenverhältnis der Aktanten" [@eroms1980: 24; cf. @heringer1968].
 Basic summaries of german diathesis in the context of valency can be found in Eroms [-@eroms2000: Ch.
 10] or Ágel [-@agel2000: Ch.
 6].
 There even exist a few monographies about specific German diatheses [e.g. @leirbukt1997; @holl2010; @jager2013] and recently some corpus studies into the effect of specific diatheses on individual verbs have appeared [@devaere2018; @imo2018].

 Diathesis is of course closely linked to the concept of valency, so the groundbreaking valency dictionary for German by Helbig and Schenkel [-@helbig1991] deserves mentioning.
-They of course identify the problem that certain verbs can be used in different constructions, but such diatheses are not investigated in this dictionary.
+They identify the problem that certain verbs can be used in different constructions, but diatheses are not investigated in their dictionary.
 Another highly influential valency dictionary for German, edited by Schumacher [-@schumacher1986], consistently discusses passive diatheses for all verb.
+I see my survey of German diatheses as a first step in extending such valency dictionaries into even more all-encompassing dictionaries that discuss all possible clause constructions for each verb.

 ## Defining diathesis {#sec:intro-basic-defintion}

 A diathesis is defined here as special kind of alternation between two different clause constructions.
 To properly define the notion 'diathesis', I will first define 'alternation' in general.
-The definition of 'clause alternation' will be built on that basis.
-Finally, a diathesis will be defined as special kind of clause alternation.
+Next, the definition of 'clause alternation' will be built on that basis.
+Finally, a diathesis will then be defined as special kind of clause alternation.
 A few crucial concepts that are used in the following definitions will be discussed in more detail in subsequent sections.

 An \textsc{alternation} (or simply 'grammatical marking') is defined as follows: